Eudice Chong: ITF Circuit

-Before turning pro in 2018, she won her maiden singles title at the $15k Anning in 2017 and her career-first doubles title at the ITF Hong Kong in 2016, partnering Katherine Ip.
+Before turning pro in 2018, she won her maiden singles title at the $15k Anning event in 2017 and her career-first doubles title at the ITF Hong Kong in 2016, partnering Katherine Ip.
 Since then, she has amassed a total of two singles and ten doubles titles on the pro circuit.
 In 2019 alone, she captured six $25k doubles titles, the most by any Hong Kong player on the pro circuit.
 All through her travels on the tour, she has picked up titles in China, Hong Kong, Uzbekistan, Japan, and Thailand.

-Since coming back after COVID-19 pandemic in October 2021, Chong has won a total of 13 doubles and two singles titles with a 68–9 win–loss record in doubles within 2021-2022.
+Since coming back after COVID-19 pandemic in October 2021, Chong has won a total of 13 doubles and two singles titles with a 68–9 win–loss record in doubles within 2021–2022.
 From November 2021 to February 2022, she established a 25 game-winning streak in women's doubles with six titles, and obtained four consecutive $25k titles in Monastir, Tunisia within a month.
 In April 2022, Chong won her first $25k singles title in Nottingham.

-Chong had a 59–7 record with Cody Wong in doubles, winning a total of thirteen titles.
-From January to April 2022, they kept a 28 game-winning streak with seven titles, including a $60k title in Pretoria.
+Chong had a 59–7 record with Cody Wong in doubles, winning a total of 13 titles.
+From January to April 2022, they kept a 28 game-winning streak with seven titles, including a W60 title in Pretoria.

-In July 2023, Chong won her first $100k doubles title at the Figueira da Foz International Ladies Open together with Arianne Hartono.
+In July 2023, Chong won her first W100 doubles title at the Figueira da Foz Ladies Open together with Arianne Hartono.

+In September 2024, Chong advanced to her first ever WTA Tour final at Hua Hin Championships with Moyuka Uchijima, but lost to Anna Danilina and Irina Khromacheva in final.

-In September 2025, Chong won her first WTA 125 title at the Changsha Open with Liang En-shuo, followed by another 125 title at the Jingshan Tennis Open with Liang again.
+In September 2025, Chong won her first WTA 125 title at the Changsha Open with Liang En-shuo, followed by another 125 title at the Jingshan Open with Liang again.
+In Oct 2025, she got into her second WTA 250 final with Liang in Guangzhou Open.